lennartguth/electron-react-konva-monorepo/README.md

 yarn desktop
 ```

-To open DevTools, use the shortcut "Ctrl+Shift+I" or the <F12> key.
+To open DevTools in Electron, use the shortcut "Ctrl+Shift+I" or the F12 key.